 Washington D.C. – Tourist Attractions, Things to Do & Photo spots (USA)

-Categories: Travel reports, North America, USA, District of Columbia
+Categories: Travel reports, North America, United States, District of Columbia

 After visiting Philadelphia yesterday, the last stop of our trip was the capital of the USA: Washington D.C.